Multibit-Legacy/multibit/README.md

 * [Bitcoinj Enforcer Rules](https://github.com/gary-rowe/BitcoinjEnforcerRules) to prevent dependency chain attacks
 * [XChange](https://github.com/timmolter/XChange) for access to several Bitcoin exchanges

-### MultiBit contains cut down JREs so is a large clone

-The MultiBit installers contain cut down JREs so the project clone is quite large.
-(100 to 200 MB).

 ### The Bitcoinj "Alice" dependency

 MultiBit depends on a special fork of Bitcoinj for its Bitcoin support.
 This is due to legacy wallet serialization issues